de-things/delib-web/tests/server/README.md

 ## Pre-requirements
-You need to install `NodeJS` runtime for JavaScript execution.
+You need to install `nodejs` runtime for JavaScript execution.

 ## Usage
 Install server dependencies running in terminal a command below: